George Crumb, an influential and deeply American composer, has died at age 92

 In a 2011 interview with All Things Considered, Sellars observed how Crumb had tapped into still-unresolved elements of American history.
 "There's the same loneliness, bitterness, sourness that these songs reflect from the Civil War period," Sellars said.
 "These were American songs from a time when the country was torn apart, and they reflect the kind of emotional intensity of the divide and also the longing to come together.
 So the material goes very deep into a still-unhealed wound in the American psyche."

-In his later years, Crumb frequently returned to American hymns and spirituals as a wellspring of inspiration: in the 2000s, he published over a dozen arrangements of old American folk material that he grouped together under the larger title American Songbook, including Winds of Destiny.
+In his later years, Crumb frequently returned to American hymns and spirituals as a wellspring of inspiration: In the 2000s, he published over a dozen arrangements of old American folk material that he grouped together under the larger title American Songbook, including The Winds of Destiny.

 He also found inspiration in many other diverse sources, including the colors and timbres in Debussy's music, the poetry of Federica García Lorca and the calls of humpback whales in his 1971 Vox Balaenae (Voice of the Whale), written for electric flute, electric cello and amplified piano.